Red Scare: Internal causes of the anti-communist fear

-A few of the events during the Red Scare were also due to a power struggle between director of FBI J. Edgar Hoover and the Central Intelligence Agency.
+A few of the events during the Red Scare were also due to a power struggle between the director of the FBI, J. Edgar Hoover, and the Central Intelligence Agency.
 Hoover had instigated and aided some of the investigations of members of the CIA with "leftist" history, like Cord Meyer.
 This conflict could also be traced back to the conflict between Hoover and William J. Donovan, going back to the first Red Scare, but especially during World War II.
 Donovan ran the OSS (CIA's predecessor).
 They had differing opinions on the nature of the alliance with the Soviet Union, conflicts over jurisdiction, conflicts of personality, the OSS hiring of communists and criminals as agents, etc.

 Historian Richard Powers distinguishes two main forms of anti-communism during the period, liberal anti-communism and countersubversive anti-communism.
 The countersubversives, he argues, derived from a pre-WWII isolationist tradition on the right.
 Liberal anti-communists believed that political debate was enough to show Communists as disloyal and irrelevant, while countersubversive anticommunists believed that Communists had to be exposed and punished.
 At times, countersubversive anticommunists accused liberals of being "equally destructive" as Communists due to an alleged lack of religious values or supposed "red web" infiltration into the New Deal.

 Much evidence for Soviet espionage existed, according to Democratic Senator and historian Daniel Moynihan, with the Venona project consisting of "overwhelming proof of the activities of Soviet spy networks in America, complete with names, dates, places, and deeds."
 However, Moynihan argued that because sources like the Venona project were kept secret for so long, "ignorant armies clashed by night".
 With McCarthy advocating an extremist view, the discussion of communist subversion was made into a civil rights issue instead of a counterintelligence one.
 This historiographical perspective is shared by historians John Earl Haynes and Robert Louis Benson.
 While President Truman formulated the Truman Doctrine against Soviet expansion, it is possible he was not fully informed of the Venona intercepts, leaving him unaware of the domestic extent of espionage, according to Moynihan and Benson.